The Part of You that Still Feels Unworthy

 Five Ways the Wounded Inner Child Shows Up in Your Adult Life

-- 1.)
+1. 1.)
 You apologize for existing.

 You don't ask for help because you don't want to be a burden.
-But there's a difference between being independent and being terrified of needing anyone.
+But there's a difference between being independent and being terrified of needing anyone's help.
 One is a preference.
-One is a wound. - 3.)
-You people please until you disappear.
+One is a wound.

-You know how to read a room, anticipate needs, and adjust your personality to fit whatever is required.
-You've lost touch with what you actually want, because wanting things felt unsafe growing up. - 4.)
-You equate love with effort.
+You notice the unspoken cues, anticipate others needs, and adjust your personality to fit whatever is required.
+You've lost touch with what you actually think, feel or want, because those things left you feeling unsafe growing up.

 If it's easy, it doesn't feel like love.
 You're drawn to relationships that require you to earn connection, because that's what love looked like in your family.
-The ones who simply showed up feel… boring.
+The ones who simply show up for you feel… boring.
 Suspicious.
-Too easy. - 5.)
-You struggle to receive.
+Too easy.
+Maybe even needy?

 What Healing Actually Looks Like